Emma Stone On Mistakes She Wouldn't Make Again & Why You Don't Have To Be Perfect To Be Brave

 The Battle of the Sexes star revealed in an interview with Refinery29 that she's still trying to confront fears about speaking out on issues of inequality, and that working on the biopic about sports legend Billie Jean King has been altogether eye-opening.
 The new movie focuses on the iconic 1973 match of the same name, which pitted the young tennis champion against a much older, male opponent named Bobby Riggs.

-We spoke with the actress in New York this week about why you don't have to be perfect to be brave and the sexism we're still fighting today, nearly half a century after King's match point.
+Ahead of the NYC premiere and a panel discussion titled, "How Far Has Feminism Come?" sponsored by Citizen Watch and moderated by Refinery29's Chief Content Officer, Amy Emmerich, we spoke with the actress about why you don't have to be perfect to be brave and the sexism we're still fighting today, nearly half a century after King's match point.

 Advertisement